Jay Batt

-As a business man, Batt is a franchisee of Jos.
-A. Bank Clothier since 1992 as well as other businesses, such as real estate and other retail.
+As a businessman, Batt was a franchisee of Jos.
+A. Bank Clothier from 1992 on, as well as other businesses, such as real estate and other retail.

 Political career

 A Republican, Batt served as the only member of his party on the New Orleans City Council, from 2002 to 2006, having represented District A.

 District A runs from the Mississippi River to Lake Pontchartrain just below the Jefferson Parish line in New Orleans.
 It includes some of the most affluent sections of town, and some the most seriously damaged by the Levee failures of 2005 after Hurricane Katrina.
 The severe breach of the 17th Street Canal in the West End and Lakeview neighborhoods which was responsible for much of the flooding of the city is in District A. The largest section of District A to escape severe flooding was Carrollton.